-Declaration of the Members of the Board of Directors and the person responsible for the preparation of the annual consolidated financial statements of the Company
+Declaration of the Members of the Board of Directors and the person responsible for the preparation of the Report and the annual consolidated financial statements of the Company

-In accordance with Section 9 sub-sections (3) (c) and (7) of the Transparency Requirements (Securities for Trading on a Regulated Markets) Law of 2007 as amended (the "Law"), we, the members of the Board of Directors and the other responsible persons for the consolidated financial statements of Purcari Wineries Public Company Limited (the "Company") for the year ended 31 December 2019, confirm that, to the best of our knowledge:
+In accordance with Section 9 sub-sections (3 (c)) and (7) of the Transparency Requirements (Securities for Trading on Regulated Markets) Law of 2007 as amended (the "Law") we, the members of the Board of Directors and the other responsible persons for the consolidated financial statements of Purcari Wineries Public Company Limited (the "Company") for the year ended 31 December 2019, confirm that, to the best of our knowledge:

-(a) the annual consolidated financial statements which are presented in this Annual Report:

-(i) have been prepared in accordance with the applicable International Financial Reporting Standards as adopted by the European Union and in accordance with the provisions of Section 9, sub-section (4) of the Law, and

-(ii) give a true and fair view of the assets, liabilities, the financial position and the profit or loss of Purcari Wineries Public Company Limited and the undertakings included in the consolidated accounts taken as a whole, and

-(b) the Consolidated Management Report provides a fair view of the development and the performance of the business as well as the financial position of the Company and the undertakings included in the consolidated accounts as a whole, together with a description of the principal risks and uncertainties that they face.
+- a. the annual consolidated financial statements which are presented in this Annual Report: - (I) have been prepared in accordance with the applicable International Financial Reporting Standards as adopted by the European Union and in accordance with the provisions of Section 9, sub-section (4) of the Law, and - (II) give a true and fair view of the assets and liabilities, the financial position and the profit or loss of Purcari Wineries Public Company Limited and the undertakings included in the consolidated accounts as a total, and - b. the Consolidated Management Report provides a fair view of the development and the performance of the business as well as the financial position of the Company and the undertakings included in the consolidated accounts as a total, together with a description of the main risks and uncertainties that are facing.